Multiparameter quantum groups at roots of unity: Specialization of MpQG's at 1

-where $ \, {\textstyle \sum_{\underline{\alpha}}} \, c^{\;\prime}_{\underline{\alpha}} \, \Ebar_{\underline{\alpha}}^{\,*e_{\underline{\alpha}}} \, $ is a suitable $ \Fbq $--linear combination of PBW monomials in the $ \Ebar_\alpha $'s as in Theorem \ref{thm:PBW_tilde-MpQG}{\it (a)}.
-Using this identity our proof of Theorem \ref{struct-Utildequno} above can be conveniently abridged.
-Nevertheless, we prefer to follow a different approach, because it exploits an independent argument and is more consistent with our global approach in the present work, mostly based on the fact that $ \; U_\bq( 0,8pt\liegd) = {\big( U_{\check{\bq}}( 0,8pt\liegd) \big)}_\sigma \; $.
-5pt {\it (c)}\, It is worth stressing, anyway, that the analysis carried on in \cite{An4} is somehow much more precise than ours, and definitely stronger for its results about root vectors and their commutation rules (in particular, they hold in greater generality, i.e.\ under more general assumptions).
-On the other hand, we can not directly apply those results to our context of integral forms and specializations, so we had to resort to an alternative strategy. \end{rmks}
+\begin{rmks} In \cite[\S 3]{An4}, a different construction eventually leads to a result comparable with Theorem \ref{struct-Utildequno} above, although slightly weaker.
+In general, we prefer to follow a different approach, because it exploits an independent argument and is more consistent with our global approach in the present work, mostly based on the fact that $ \; U_\bq( 0,8pt\lieg) = {\big( U_{\check{\bq}}( 0,8pt\lieg) \big)}_\sigma \; $.
+In addition, some results of \cite{An4} cannot be directly applied to our context of integral forms and specializations, so we must resort to an alternative strategy. \end{rmks}